 We or our subsidiaries are a party to various legal proceedings and/or regulatory proceedings incidental to our businesses.
 For each of these matters, we evaluate the merits of the case, our exposure to the matter, possible legal or settlement strategies, the likelihood of an unfavorable outcome and the availability of insurance coverage.
 If we determine that an unfavorable outcome of a particular matter is probable and can be estimated, we accrue the contingent obligation, as well as any expected insurance recoverable amounts related to the contingency.
-As of December 31, 2012 and 2011, accruals of approximately \$15 million and \$18 million, respectively, were reflected on our balance sheets related to these contingent obligations.
+As of December 31, 2013 and 2012, accruals of approximately \$46 million and \$42 million, respectively, were reflected on our consolidated balance sheets related to these contingent obligations.
 As new information becomes available, our estimates may change.
 The impact of these changes may have a significant effect on our results of operations in a single period.